-The Commission may recommend additional or modified approaches that help the City achieve compliance with House Bill 2001 and implement a key strategy from the Equitable Housing Strategic Plan.
-If the City does not adopt compliant standards by June 30, 2022, a state model code will come into effect for Wilsonville.
+The Commission may recommend additional or modified approaches that help the City achieve compliance with House Bill 2001 and Senate Bill 458 and further the policy objectives of the City's Equitable Housing Strategic Plan.
+If the City does not adopt House Bill 2001 compliant standards by June 30, 2022, a state model code will come into effect for Wilsonville.
+If the City does not adopt Senate Bill 458 compliant standards by June 30, 2022 the City would similarly be out of compliance with State law, but no model code exists.